 For additional information on reducing bear and wildlife attraction, please visit our online Bears & Wildlife page section.

 Please consult the Curbside Collection Calendar for collection limits and information on what can be included in curbside waste, compost, and recycling.
 Don’t see the item you are looking to dispose of in our Mission Depot Drop-off Guide?
 Check out Recycle BC’s Recycling Materials List, or enter an item into the Recycle Coach app to see how to recycle or safely dispose of it in Mission.

 The garbage collection limit for single-family and duplex dwellings is two 80-litre cans per unit, every second week.
 Extra garbage featuring a sticker (available for purchase at a cost of $3.50 per sticker) may be set out in bags on the regular bi-weekly pickup day.
+Garbage stickers can be purchased at the Welton Common building or at City Hall.
 The total weight of each container may not exceed 20 kg (44 lbs).
-Residents who produce extra waste because of a medical condition, or because they have two or more children under the age of three in their household, qualify for extra garbage stickers – please contact the District’s Engineering Department to find out how to qualify.
+Residents who produce extra waste because of a medical condition, or because they have two or more children under the age of three in their household, qualify for extra garbage stickers – please contact the City’s Engineering Department to find out how to qualify.

 At a minimum, garbage in bins must be contained in a shopping bag.